SingleLight/SocketChatroom/assignment6/README.md

 This is a chat room program that implements both the server and client side.
 The server and client communicate with a socket and defined protocols.
+Mockito is used to test part of the program.

 ## How to run the program